 Now we come to a critical part of our discussion of clinical trials: the people who actually swallow the pills, or take the shots, or agree to do whatever the researchers ask them to do as part of the study.

-Participation in a clinical trial is an extremely personal decision that most people make only after talking it over with their family, their close friends, and their doctors.
+Participation in a clinical trial is an extremely personal decision that most people make only after talking it over with their relatives, close friends, and their doctors.
 There are as many reasons to do it as there are people who ultimately enroll.

 For many people, one way of arriving at a Yes decision is to remember that the ultimate goal in clinical trials is to improve health outcomes.
 With this in mind, for people living with a rare disease like acromegaly, clinical trial participation can be:

 - An opportunity to try new therapies that aren’t yet approved

 - A chance to engage more frequently with physicians (including leaders in the field)

 - A way to contribute to research that could ultimately improve their own condition

 - A way to help others in the future

 - Current treatments haven’t worked for them

 - They suffer from side effects from their current treatment that have a negative impact on their quality of life